CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 Use the Show Grid Lines selection on the Controls menu if you want to have grid lines overlaid on your plot.
 [Figure 11‑16](#Figure11-16) shows one reason for wanting grid lines.
 There is a set of grid cells with relatively high ozone values for the selected time step and layer.
 By zooming in on the plot and then showing the grid lines, the individual cells can be identified for further analysis.

 <a id=Figure11-16></a>
 Figure 11‑16.
-Show Grid Lines on a Tile Plot
+Show Grid Lines on a Tile Plot<br>
 <img src="media/image063.png"/>

 ### Show Latitude and Longitude